thoughtworks-jumpstart/jumpstart/prep-work.md

 Task List

 * Improve your typing speed
-* Get familiar with syntax and core API of Javascript
+* Get familiar with syntax and core API of JavaScript
 * Get familiar with basic elements of HTML and CSS

 ## Typing Tutor